Boosted Poker

 6. agar.io

-The original ".io" multiplayer game.
-You're a cell, you eat smaller cells, you avoid bigger ones.
-Very similar to slither.io.
-Use as a 5-minute warmup or filler.
+The original .io game.
+You're a cell; eat smaller cells; avoid bigger ones.
+Very similar to slither.io technically.

 7. Spyfall (spyfall.app)